-Refunds in as little as 7 days.

-e-File today, pay by April 15, 2005, to avoid penalties and interest.
+Refunds in as little as 5 days with direct deposit option. e-File today, pay by April 17, 2006, to avoid penalties and interest.

 e-File through an Authorized IRS/DOR e-file provider or by using your Personal Computer and the Internet.
 Visit our web site at www.azdor.gov for a listing of approved efile providers and on-line filing sources.